 The school's Acceptable Use policy clearly outlines the way in which the school uses digital technologies and there are measures in place to ensure safe, responsible and respectful use by all.
 This policy also includes appropriate filtering and monitoring on school devices and school networks.
-There is a clear code of conduct for staff and volunteers which sets out the use of digital technologies, mobile phones and personal photographic equipment around children.
+There is a clear code of conduct for staff and volunteers which sets out the use of digital technologies, mobile phones, including all electronic devices with imaging and sharing capabilities, for example smart watches and personal photographic equipment around children.
 The school will consider, in particular, Looked after Children (Children in Care) who might be put at risk by being included in publicity materials or school photographs.